-Every time you boot in to an operating system, a number of programs start running automatically.
-These are called ‘startup applications’ or ‘start up programs’.
+Every time you boot into an operating system, several programs start running automatically.
+These are called ‘startup applications’ or ‘start-up programs’.

 Startup applications are a good way to save time and extend the usability of your Linux system.
 At the same time, you should not have too many startup applications.
 It may negatively impact the responsiveness of your system when you log in to it.

-In this Ubuntu beginner’s guide, I’ll show you how to manage the startup applications.
+I’ll show you how to manage the startup applications in this Ubuntu beginner's guide.
 You’ll:

 Managing startup applications in Ubuntu